andreachello/Blockchain/README.md

-# Blockchain DAPPS
+# Blockchain Decentralized Application
-Introduction to Blockchain Repo
+This is a repo dedicated to exploring the different aspects of the decentralized world, one layer of complexity at a time.

 ## 1. Smart Contract Examples